Chamonix Day Hikes

 Chamonix Day Hikes: Sample Itineraries

-Half-day guided hike to Lac Blanc
+Half-day or full-day guided hike to Lac Blanc

 This gentle (family friendly) three-hour hike has little elevation yet over-delivers on the views.
 It starts atop the Index cable car above Flégère, and offers picture-perfect vistas with every step.
-Lac Blanc is actually turquoise in summer rather than ‘blanc’ as its name would suggest.
+The Lac Blanc is actually turquoise in summer rather than ‘blanc’ as its name would suggest.
 Dip in its glacial waters if you dare.
 From our path, we’ll see other terraced lakes leading halfway up the Aiguilles Rouges, and are soon rewarded with huge views including Aiguille du Tour, Aiguille du Chardonnet, Aiguille Verte, Drus, the Mer de Glace, the Jorasses and of course majestic Mont-Blanc itself.
 Chew over the day’s delights on the cable car back to Flégère.

 Half-day guided hike along the Grand Balcon Sud